emaste/CIS-Benchmark/Notes.markdown

 Ensure Reverse Path Filtering is enabled - NA for freebsd

-*Ensure DCCP is disabled - Looks like DCCP isn't available on FreeBSD?*
+*Ensure DCCP is disabled - NA for FreeBSD?*

 3.4.2.2 Ensure iptables is not enabled - NA for FreeBSD

 ## Auditing and Logging.

-**4.1.1.1  Ensure auditd is installed - Is there a way to check if auditd is installed?
-I know it's normally packages with the base OS**

 (4.1.1.3)  Ensure auditing for processes that start prior to auditd is enabled - Not possible in FreeBSD